Juvenile hormone acid O-methyltransferase: Catalytic role

 The biosynthesis of juvenile hormone III is dependent on insect taxonomy.
 In Lepidoptera, an epoxidation step occurs before the methylation step; in Orthoptera, Dictyoptera, Coleoptera, and Diptera methylation occurs first.

 The enzyme catalyzes a putative S_{N}2 reaction, coordinating either FA or JHA III for facile backside nucleophilic attack on the methyl group of SAM.
 This reaction results in the formation of S-adenosyl homocysteine (SAH) and the corresponding methyl ester.
 Depending on the insect's taxonomy, JHMAT is either the last or second to last step in JH III synthesis.
 Insects in Orthoptera, Dictyoptera, Coleoptera, and Diptera first methylate farnesoic acid to methyl farneosate with JHAMT, followed by epoxidation mediated by P450 epoxidase to yield JH III.
 Insects of order Lepidoptera first perform an epoxidation by P450 epoxidase to convert farnesoic acid to JHA III, followed by JHAMT-dependent methylation to produce juvenile hormone III.
 The enzyme displays a higher affinity to JHA III compared to FA, although other enzymes do exhibit the opposite substrate affinity pattern.

 Interestingly, JHAMT In Drosophila melanogaster (DmJHMAT) has been shown to have broad specificity for medium chain free fatty acids when the enzyme is recombinantly expressed in E. coli, converting them into fatty acid methyl esters (FAMEs).
 More specifically, DmJHAMT is active on fatty acids ranging in size from C12 to C16, exhibiting highest activity for lauric acid, a C12 fatty acid.
 As FAMEs are considered a component of biodiesel, this raises the possibility of manipulating DmJHAMT for biofuel synthesis.
-It is important to note that DmJHAMT shows no catalytic activity with respect to shorter chain C8 and C10 fatty acids.
+DmJHAMT shows no catalytic activity with respect to shorter chain C8 and C10 fatty acids.